Bagora/ineuron-Projects/README.md

 # ineuron-Projects
-#All Python Basics Assignments are here
+#All Projects and Assignments Directory For FSDS Bootcamp 2.0